Parking & Traffic Rules & Regulations

 Please contact the Parking Office with questions or concerns.

 - Permits are issued on an annual basis (Fall to Fall).
-Each permit is valid only for the time period indicated on the permit.
+Each permit is valid only for the time frame indicated on the back of the permit.
 Use of an expired permit is not authorized.

-- To obtain a permit, an individual must register online and pick it up at starting July 1 the Public Safety Office, 1616 9th Ave South.
-Information can be obtained from the Public Safety Office as to what permits are available.
+- To obtain a permit, an individual must pre-register online and after July 1 pick up the permit at the Public Safety Office, 1616 9th Ave South.

 The red General permit allows vehicles to park in general lots.
 General lots are enforced from 7 a.m. to 4:30 p.m.
 Monday through Friday, excluding holidays.
 General lots start with the letter G and are red on the parking map.